lwilletts/fwm/README.md

 #### wid

-Find any visible window id whose WM_NAME or WM_CLASS properties fuzzy match a given string.
+Find any visible window id whose `WM_NAME` or `WM_CLASS` properties that fuzzy match a given string.

 #### wmenu